tvdboom/ATOM/docs_sources/user_guide/accelerating.md

 !!! warning
     The pyarrow backend doesn't work for [sparse datasets][].
-If the dataset has any sparse columns, the type conversion is skipped silently.
+If the dataset has any sparse columns, an exception is raised.

 [modin](https://modin.readthedocs.io/en/stable/), a multi-threading, drop-in replacement for pandas, that uses Ray as backend.